-Of the continuance of the evangelistic medical missionary work among the villages, Elder W. S. Hyatt says: --- us eight students from our Somabula station, Rhodesia, as nucleus a for a school and to help on the farm.
-After spending most of 1908 in pushing the work on the farm and in building, we began, near the close of that year, to try to awaken an interest among the parents of the young people whom we wished to have in our school.
-Elder W. S. Hyatt came to help, and, equipped with the Bible, a magic lantern, a small supply of simple medicines, and Photo by W. S. Hyatt some fomentation cloths, we started going about among them and freely assisting them.
-Often when a white stranger came into a village, the children would hide away; but it was not so when the "little wagon " came.
+Of the continuance of the evangelistic medical missionary work among the villages, Elder W. S. Hyatt says:-

+It was a common thing to see two hundred people at our services listening to the message with deep interest.
+Our methods of work were quite new to the natives.
+They had never seen white men going about among them and freely assisting them.
+Often when a white stranger came into a village, the children would hide away; but it was not so when the "little wagon" came.
 The half-naked children would gather about the wagon, and come to us when we entered the huts.
 At one place a man came with his little daughter, who had returned from a hospital a few days before, and was rapidly getting worse.
 We gave her a few treatments, seeking God's blessing, and he did not disappoint us.
-One day this father came, saying, " Elder, we have heard of the love of God, and have read of it, but this is the first time we ever saw it."
+One day this father came, saying, "Elder, we have heard of the love of God, and have read of it, but this is the first time we ever saw it."
 One native teacher, a bright, devoted girl, said: "I am sure your treatments have saved my life.
 I have heard of the love of God, but never saw it before."
-While often the tears of gratitude flow from thankful hearts, many - the majority, perhaps - are like the nine cleansed lepers, who returned not to give God the glory.
+While often the tears of gratitude flow from thankful hearts. many - the majority, perhaps - are like the nine cleansed lepers, who returned not to give God the glory.